spring-attic/spring-xd-samples/batch-wordcount/README.md

 Alternatively, you can deploy it using the command line

-  xd:>job deploy wordCountJob
+  xd:>job deploy --name wordCountJob

-And then launch the job

-  xd:>job launch wordCountJob

-You should see a message:

-	Successfully created and deployed job 'wordCountJob'

-Now we create a stream that polls a local directory and forwards it to the created job:
+We will now create a stream that polls a local directory for files.
+By default the name of the directory is named after the name of the stream, so in this case the directory will be `/tmp/xd/input/wordCountFiles`.
+If the directory does not exist, it will be created.
+You can override the default directory using the `--dir` option.

-	stream create --name wordCountFiles --definition "file --ref=true > :job:wordCountJob"
+	stream create --name wordCountFiles --definition "file --ref=true > queue:job:wordCountJob"

-This will create a directory in your system's temp directory, e.g. `/tmp/xd/input/wordCountFiles/`.
-If you now drop text files into the *wordCountFiles* directory, the file will be picked up, copied to HDFS and its words counted.
+If you now drop text files into the  `/tmp/xd/input/wordCountFiles/` directory, the file will be picked up, copied to HDFS and its words counted.
+You can move the supplied .txt file there via

+  	$ cp /tmp/nietzsche-chatper-1.txt /tmp/xd/input/wordCountFiles

 ## Verify the result